NFL Props Betting

 Under 7.5 -125

 As you can see, the sportsbook doesn’t balance its odds of a “win” or a “loss” with the object of the wager, but with the moneyline (the figure showing how much a bettor must wager to win $100).
 By skewing the moneylines on each side of the wager, the book is trying to entice the bettor to wager on the least likely scenario from what are, essentially, a set of extremely exotic over-unders.

 In the examples above, team achievements are at the heart of the prop.
 But some of the most popular NFL prop bets are attached to individual performances, focusing on how many points, touchdowns or yards a player might make.
-In Super Bowl LIII, these were NFL props available for Tom Brady:
+In Super Bowl LIII, these were NFL props available for player Tom Brady:

 Total Pass Attempts: 37.5